ibm-cloud-docs/openshift/openshift_vpc_lbaas.md

     <td>Annotation to specify a VPC zone that your cluster is attached to.
 When you specify a zone in this annotation, two processes occur:<ul>
     <li>The VPC application load balancer is deployed to the same subnet in that zone that your worker nodes are connected to.</li>
     <li>Only worker nodes in your cluster in this zone are configured to receive traffic from the VPC application load balancer.</li></ul>
     To see zones, run `ibmcloud oc zone ls --provider vpc-gen2`.<p class="note">To place the load balancer in a specific zone, you must specify this annotation when you create the load balancer.
 If you later change this annotation to a different zone, the load balancer itself is not moved to the new zone.
-However, the load balancer is reconfigured to send traffic to only worker nodes in the new zone.</br></br>If you set the `dedicated: edge` label on worker nodes, then only edge nodes in the specified zone are configured to receive traffic.
+However, the load balancer is reconfigured to send traffic to only worker nodes in the new zone.</br></br>If the `dedicated: edge` label is set on worker nodes and you specify this annotation, then only edge nodes in the specified zone are configured to receive traffic.
 Edge nodes in other zones and non-edge nodes in the specified zone do not receive traffic from the load balancer.</p></td>
   </tr>
   <tr>
     <td>`selector`</td>